Howard E. LeFevre ’29 Emerging Practitioner Fellowship

 Since 2000, the LeFevre Fellowship has supported architects and designers with a range of research interests, including history, theory, contemporary culture, media, technology, material assembly, and advanced digital techniques.
 We seek candidates to continue the tradition of supporting innovative research centered on topics relevant to the continued evolution of disciplinary practice.

 Situated within a major research university with state-of-the-art facilities, the Knowlton School provides a unique environment for innovative design research and critical inquiry.
-The Knowlton School enjoys the resources of the university and a metropolitan area of approximately two million people with easy access to several other metropolitan areas.
+The Knowlton School enjoys the resources of the university and a metropolitan area of approximately two million people.

-This Fellowship offers the successful applicant a 9-month fellowship to investigate and develop your project.
-In relation to that investigation and within the fellowship period, you will be asked:
+This Fellowship offers the successful applicant a 9-month fellowship to investigate and develop a research project and to teach in the architecture program.

-- To teach a design studio in which ideas related to your project are considered within the disciplinary context of architecture, and
+- to teach design studios in which ideas related to their project are considered within the disciplinary context of architecture, and

 - to prepare and present a public exhibition.